February 10, 2026 (3mo ago)

 The Observatory Design

-I wanted a command center.
-Not another white admin panel with oversized cards and breathing room.
+I wanted something closer to a command center than to the usual white admin panel full of oversized cards and breathing room.

 Bento grid layout.
 Cards have different sizes based on importance.
 Total Cost gets a hero card spanning two columns.
 Cache metrics get a tall panel.
 Model comparison gets a wide table.
 Visual hierarchy through size, not color.